SeedSigner/seedsigner/docs/manual_installation.md

 ```
 Then `CTRL-X` and `y` to exit and save changes.

-Now create the python virtualenv for SeedSigner with these two commands:
+Now create the virtualenv for SeedSigner:
 ```bash
 source ~/.profile
 mkvirtualenv seedsigner-env